 Of you can get more elaborate by using an extension like the WooCommerce Booking extension to get even more control over your bookings and to add automation as well.

 Additional Information or Forms

-There may also be the need to ask for additional information.
+You may need to ask for additional information.
 This can be done a couple of ways.
-For example, if you use Gravity Forms, WooCommerce has an extension where you can easily add and require additional information.
+For example, if you use Gravity Forms, as I have already mentioned, WooCommerce has an extension where you can easily add and require additional information.
 It could be as simple as a multiple choice.
 For example, on the package above I may want to know if you are a a beginner WordPress user or an experienced WordPress user.
 Learn about the Gravity Forms Add-ons extension on this post.